The Championship Player of the Season is one of few awards in football virtually never won consecutively.

 Ings’ career at Anfield was dogged by injury problems that restricted him to just 25 competitive appearances.

 Ings made the decision to swap Merseyside for the south coast, heading to Southampton on a season-long loan before making the move permanent.
-Since becoming a full-time Saint, Ings has been in fantastic form, scoring 30 Premier League goals in 60 games and earning a recall to Gareth Southgate’s England team.
+Since becoming a full-time Saint, Ings has been in fantastic form, scoring 30 Premier League goals in his first 60 games and subsequently earning a recall to Gareth Southgate’s England team.

 2015: Patrick Bamford (Middlesbrough)

 Season statistics: 17 goals, 5 assists in 38 games